In this article, we’re going head to head between two top live webinar platforms – Zoom vs WebinarJam.

 It’s pretty clear to see when setting up a webinar in each tool exactly what they are optimizing for.

 Zoom clearly wants you to get up and running as fast as possible.
 The webinar setup is just a one-page form without a lot of additional features to setup.

 WebinarJam has created its webinar configuration with a host of features.
 You can set up the whole funnel in one wizard including polls, email automation, as well as connecting integrations.

 This may seem a bit more complicated at first.
 But you don’t have to use all of these features right away… I sure didn’t.
-But once you’re comfortable you can start adding them in, and the extra features make a big difference.
+But once you’re comfortable you can start adding them in, and the extra features make a big difference when you get good.

 Webinar registration pages

 Both tools offer basic registration page templates.
 Zoom lets you add your logo to the page, but it isn’t customizable beyond that.

 WebinarJam gives you the choice of landing pages, that they test themselves to see how good they are.
 You can customize them to a degree, by changing fonts and colors.
 But not much more than than.

 One great feature of WebinarJam is that it lets you use your own landing page solution as the registration page.

 This is great as you wouldn’t really want to send paid traffic to the landing pages provided by either tool.

 Attending the webinar

 The core of any webinar is getting people to show up and a solid webinar software should help this process… not hinder it.

 WebinarJam makes this easy as it is completely web-based for attendees.
 All you need to do to attend is click the link and log-in.